 The incentive is based on the DSO's reasonable controllable OPEX that is used as a reference level in the assessment of the DSO's effectiveness.
-The reference level describes the cost level at which an efficient DSO can perform operational functions with high quality and cost-efficiency, while taking into account the DSO's output level and operating environment.
-The DSO-specific reference levels are derived from the estimated efficiency frontier using a benchmarking procedure (the Stochastic Non-Smooth Envelopment of Data (StoNED) method) based on regulatory data collected from DSOs.
-The variables in the efficiency frontier estimation and derivation of DSO-specific efficiency consist of: input variables (controllable OPEX and replacement value of the network), output variables (volume of transmitted energy, total length of the network, number of metering points and regulatory outage costs) and an operating environment variable (the ratio of the number of connections and metering points).
+The reference level describes the cost level at which an efficient DSO can perform operational functions with high quality, while also considering the DSO's output level and operating environment.
+The DSO-specific reference levels are derived from the estimated efficiency frontier using StoNED method(the Stochastic Non-Smooth Envelopment of Data).
+The variables in the efficiency frontier estimation and derivation of DSO-specific efficiency consist of: input variables (controllable OPEX and net present value of the network), output variables (volume of transmitted energy, total length of the network, number of metering points and regulatory outage costs) as well as an operating environment variable (the ratio of the number of connections and metering points).